 The Gupteshor Mahadev cave is famous for its structure and religious value.
 Translated in English as the cave of hidden god, this cave is about 3 km long, and only a part of it is explorable from Pokhara.
 Full of Statues and emblems of Hindu gods we can see a magnificent view of Davis fall falling from above the ground towards its end.
 Explore the cave-dwelling natural wonders in their pure form here.

-Situated in an altitude of about 1600 meters Sarangkot is a small village providing the magnificent view of the Mountain Range.
-During the sunrise and sunset, we can see the rays of sun hitting the white-faced Himalayas and Annapurna Mountain range to give a heavenly scene of a lifetime.
+Situated at an altitude of about 1600 meters Sarangkot is a small village providing a magnificent view of the Mountain Range.
+During the sunrise and sunset, we can see the rays of the sun hitting the white-faced Himalayas and Annapurna Mountain range to give the heavenly scene of a lifetime.
 Sarangkot is also the take-off place of the famous Pokhara paragliding.

 9. Bindabasini Temple